 - The following explains the abbreviations used in the computer side-headings that appear in the rest of this document: - Retroactive: Retro projects are those with a Commissioner's approval date (CAD) before 12/1/01 for which debt was first issued before 12/1/01.
 For retro projects associated with any existing bonds, bond anticipation notes (BANs) or lease-purchase agreements that had principal remaining as of 7/1/02, an assumed amortization has been applied to determine building and reorganization incentive building aid.
 The assumed amortization is based on remaining principal, blended maximum useful life and an average interest rate. - Prospective: Projects subject to prospective assumed amortization are those with a CAD on or after 12/1/01, or with a CAD before 12/1/01 but for which debt (bonds, BANs, and capital notes) was first issued on or after 12/1/01.
-The assumed amortization is based on approved project costs, a useful life and an average interest rate. - Deferred to July, 2023: The 2022-23 assumed debt service for deferred prospective aid includes:
+The assumed amortization is based on approved project costs, a useful life, and an average interest rate. - Deferred to July, 2024: The 2023-24 assumed debt service for deferred prospective aid includes:

-a) deferred 2022-23 debt service for building projects with a CAD by 12/31/21 and notification of a contract date signed after the November 2021 database but before the November 2022 database; and, b) deferred 2021-22 debt service for building projects with a CAD by 12/31/20 and notification of a contract date signed after 11/15/21 but before 7/1/22.
-Projects eligible for the deferred payment will receive a payment in July 2021.
-Aid is not estimated for those prospective and deferred projects that had not fully met all eligibility requirements as of the November 15, 2022 database.
-Aid on those projects will be paid beginning July 2024. - Amortized Capital Outlay: For projects approved before 7/1/02, the remaining capital outlay balance, after deducting capital outlay expenditures through 6/30/02, will be aided based on an assumed amortization, with aid first paid in 2004-05.
-The assumed amortization is based on remaining capital balance and useful life, with no interest. - Capital Outlay Exceptions: There are three exceptions to amortization of aid on capital outlay for projects wholly funded through capital outlay: a) limited to one approved project per school year, the total project cost of which is \$100,000 or less; b) a construction emergency project; or, c) a project which, if bonded, would cause a small city school district to exceed 95 percent of its constitutional debt limit. - Refunding/Refinancing: Also aidable are the expenditures associated with the cost of refinancing existing debt with principal outstanding as of 6/30/02 where the debt is refunded on or before July 1, 2005.
-These include the assumed debt service for fixed cost of refinancing, the assumed debt service for State share of variable costs, the assumed debt service for

-State share of additional principal, the base year total fees and charges not paid from the proceeds of refunding bonds, and the assumed debt service for local share of the variable costs of refinancing.
+a) deferred 2023-24 debt service for building projects with a CAD by 12/31/22 and notification of a contract date signed after the November 2022 database but before the November 2023 database; and, b) deferred 2022-23 debt service for building projects with a CAD by 12/31/21 and notification of a contract date signed after 11/15/22 but before 7/1/23.
+Projects eligible for the deferred payment will receive a payment in July 2022.
+Aid is not estimated for those prospective and deferred projects that had not fully met all eligibility requirements as of the November 15, 2023 database.
+Aid on those projects will be paid beginning July 2025. - Amortized Capital Outlay: For projects approved before 7/1/02, the remaining capital outlay balance, after deducting capital outlay expenditures through 6/30/02, will be aided based on an assumed amortization, with aid first paid in 2004-05.
+The assumed amortization is based on remaining capital balance and useful life, with no interest. - Capital Outlay Exceptions: There are two exceptions to amortization of aid on capital outlay for projects wholly funded through capital outlay: a) limited to one approved project per school year, the total project cost of which is \$100,000 or less, or b) a construction emergency project. - Refunding/Refinancing: Also aidable are the expenditures associated with the cost of refinancing existing debt with principal outstanding as of 6/30/02 where the debt is refunded on or before July 1, 2005.
+These include the assumed debt service for fixed cost of refinancing, the assumed debt service for State share of variable costs, the assumed debt service for State share of additional principal, the base year total fees and charges not paid from the proceeds of refunding bonds, and the assumed debt service for local share of the variable costs of refinancing.
 The first four are 100 percent reimbursed; the last expenditure is aided at the respective aid ratio noted below.